RandyGaul/cute_framework/docs/topics/strings.md

 ## String in C++

-In C++ we have access to the `String` class.
+In C++ we have access to the [`String` class](https://github.com/RandyGaul/cute_framework/blob/master/include/cute_string.h) (near the bottom of cute_string.h).
 It wraps up the dynamic C string API into a convenience class.
 It will automatically call `sfree` in its destructor.
 Here's a quick demo of some its basic features:

 ```cpp
 String s = "   Well hello there!
 Today is <color> day, meaning everything is the color <color>.    ";